awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 Run multi-task model Inference ...............................

-You can use the same command line `graphstorm.run.gs_multi_task_learning`  with an additional argument `--inference` to run inference as following:
+For inference, you can use the same command line `graphstorm.run.gs_multi_task_learning`  with an additional argument `--inference` as the following:

 .. code-block:: bash